nicole-tan/Source-And-Sort/README.md

 3. After this, type http://localhost:3000/index.php into your browser to start the web application.

 ##Added Features
-Clear button appeasr on top that removes all highlighting. <br />
+Clear button appears on top that removes all highlighting. <br />
 Added line numbers to the source code. <br />

 ###Planned additions